Two children running through a wildflower meadow in West Sussex on a sunny late-May morning

 Seasonal Guides

-Schools across West Sussex break up on Friday 22 May for the spring half-term.
-Here are the best outdoor activities, beach days, farm parks and family events for the week of 25-30 May 2026.
+Schools across West Sussex break up on Friday 22 May.
+Here are the best outdoor activities, beach days, farm parks and family events for the full week of 25–29 May 2026 — including free options and ideas for older children and teenagers.

 Share:

 Looking for things to do during May half-term 2026 in West Sussex?
 Schools break up on Friday 22 May, with half-term week running from Monday 25 to Friday 29 May.
-Monday 25 May is also the late May bank holiday, so it is a proper long week off.
+Monday 25 May is also the Spring bank holiday, so it is a proper long week off.

 The good news: May half-term in West Sussex is a completely different proposition to February.
 Longer days, warmer weather, and the coast and countryside are at their best.
 Here is our pick of the best family activities, days out and outdoor adventures for the week.